 Ideate stage arts, such as sets, costumes & props

-Learn different forms of theatre like Monologue, Mime, Street Play, Improv theatre, etc.
+Learn about different forms of theatre like Monologue, Improv theatre, Musical, etc.

 Understand Vocal ((Vachikam) and Physical Projection (aangikam); practice voice modulation while reading a play

 Build skills like verbal and non-verbal communication, concentration, social skills, etc.